skienzmatishun/rippreport/content/p/nothing-is-free/index.md

 ---
-title: "NOTHING IS FREE"
+title: NOTHING IS FREE
 date: 2019-02-13
-thumbnail: "img/nothing-is-free.jpg"
+thumbnail: img/nothing-is-free.jpg
 categories:
 - wonderful-wednesday
 tags:
 - bp
 - elliott
 - pittman
 - wilson
 authors:
 - ripp-report
+alttags: "Pile of U.S. dollar bills, referencing concerns about financial interests influencing local politics and gas tax debates"
 ---
 For the last 15 years one complaint in Fairhope has been consistent.
 Why do I have to comply with Fairhope municipal regulations when I live outside the city limits and I cannot vote in Fairhope elections?

 Well, folks I will have to admit that the newly elected State Senator Chris Elliott is not who I thought would tackle the issue.
 The last State Senator Tripp, BP, Pittman never addressed any of the issues in the county, unless he could make a buck.